-2-5 Installing the System into a Rack
+2-5 Rack Mounting Instructions

-This section provides information on installing the SC825 chassis into a rack unit with the quick-release rails provided.
+This section provides information on installing the SC116 chassis into a rack unit with the rails provided.
 There are a variety of rack units on the market, which may mean the assembly procedure will differ slightly.
 You should also refer to the installation instructions that came with the rack unit you are using.

-Note: This rail will fit a rack between 26.8" and 36.4" deep.
+NOTE: This rail will fit a rack between 26" and 33.5" deep.

-Separating the Sections of the Rack Rails
+Identifying the Sections of the Rack Rails

-The chassis package includes two rail assemblies in the rack mounting kit.
+The chassis package includes two rack rail assemblies in the rack mounting kit.
 Each assembly consists of two sections: an inner fixed chassis rail that secures directly to the server chassis and an outer fixed rack rail that secures directly to the rack itself.